How Often Should You Drain Your Pool

 Draining your pool

 My guess is this is the same on the East Coast and a lot worse on the West Coast.
 The prices in California and the Southwest are probably nuts.
-If you are able to fill your pool at all.
+Suppose you can fill your pool at all.
 Most people get through 4-5 seasons without emptying their pool.
 This can save a huge amount of money.

 As an example say your pool is 10 by 25 by 6 feet.